Qntrl Online Heklp | Web Services in Qntrl | Secure Outbound API Calls with Certificates in Qntrl | Enable SSL & Mutual Authentication

 1. Name: Enter a unique name for the certificate.

-2. Certificate Type: Choose the appropriate certificate type based on how the client initiates requests:
+2. Certificate TypeSelect the appropriate type based on how the client initiates requests.
+The corresponding file upload fields will appear based on your selection.

-• Certificate & Key: Requires separate certificate key and private key files.
+• Certificate & KeyUpload the certificate and private key as separate files.

 • Certificate File